youyanggu/covid19_projections/index.md

 [Click here](/about/#how-our-model-is-different) to see our explanation on why our model is different from other existing models.

-**NEW as of April 15**: We now assume social distancing will be relaxed starting on June 1, leading to higher projections than in the past.
+**NEW as of April 15**: We now assume social distancing will be relaxed starting on June 1, leading to higher projections than prior iterations.
 Learn more about our assumptions [here](/about/#assumptions).

-## Current Projection for US (as of Apr 15, 2020):
+## Current Projection for US (Updated Daily - Last Updated: Apr 15):
 <p align="center">
   <b>124,170</b> new infections on <b>Apr 16, 2020</b> | Currently infected: <b>2.27 million</b><br>
   Peak: <b>2,321</b> deaths on <b>Apr 14, 2020</b> | Total: <b>134,403</b> deaths by Aug 4, 2020 (Range: 56-310k) {% include iframe.html %}